Jupyter Overview

 To use parallelization capabilities via your notebook, please see Running Parallel Python Code in Jupyter Notebooks on Savio.

 A variety of standard Python packages (such as numpy, scipy, matplotlib and pandas) are available automatically.
 To see what packages are available, open a Terminal notebook (see item 5c above) or open a Terminal on Savio in the usual fashion.
-Then load the Python version of interest (here Python 3.10.10) and list the installed packages:
+Then load the relevant module (from those indicated above) and list the installed packages:

 conda list